-As well as this mutually-interbreeding core of humans, orcs and ogres, it is also stated that one (at least) of the three can specifically interbreed with each of elves, dwarves, hobgoblins and bugbears, and possibly halflings.
-My understanding of real-world cross-breeding is that if A can breed with B and B can breed with C, then A and C can (usually) breed with each other so, between that and the fact that humans and orcs at least can interbreed with an unspecified range of additional humanoids, I am inclined to infer that all the races mentioned in bold in this paragraph can probably, in principle, breed with each other.
-I’m going to call these interbreeding races collectively human-kin for ease of reference now.
+So at least one of the core three can specifically interbreed with each of elves, dwarves, hobgoblins and bugbears, and possibly halflings.
+My understanding of real-world cross-breeding is that if A can breed with B and B can breed with C, then A and C can (usually) breed with each other so, between that and the facts that ogres have four listed and three implied potential breeding partners, and that humans and orcs at least can interbreed with an unspecified range of additional humanoids, I am inclined to infer that all the races mentioned in bold in this paragraph can probably, in principle, breed with each other.
+I’m going to call these interbreeding races collectively ‘human-kin’ for ease of reference now.

 Are there other races we can add to the human-kin?

 Goblins are stated in their MM entry to form the ‘goblinoid’ family with bugbears and hobgoblins, and so seem likely to be potentially capable of interbreeding with whatever those other goblinoids can breed with.
 That is specifically ogres, so perhaps there’s just too great a size difference for goblins to breed directly with them.
 But it would seem plausible for goblins to be fertile with goblinoid half-ogres, and with orcs, humans and whatever other human-kin are of a compatible size with them.

 Drow are mentioned under Elf in both the PHB and MM, so I am inclined to treat them as elves for interfertility purposes.
 ‘Aquatic elves’ are mentioned in the sahuagin MM entry, and I guess would be another sub-race.
 (The sahuagin themselves might very speculatively be transformed aquatic elves because of their malenti variant, but for now I will more conservatively discuss them under humaniform animals towards the end of this post.)

 Duergar are described in the MM as descended from dwarves, though not listed under them.
 Likewise grimlocks from humans, and perhaps ettins from orcs.
 It would be plausible (though I don’t think it is strictly demanded) to treat these also as interfertile with the same partners as their respective ancestral races.